 We have initiated two Phase 2 clinical trials of setmelanotide for the treatment of rare genetic disorders of obesity, one for POMC deficiency obesity and one for PWS.
-Based on FDA consultations to date, we believe we can seek indications for obesity caused by defects in the MC4 pathway with accelerated paths to approval because of the high unmet need and rare prevalence of these disorders.
+Based on FDA consultations to date, and the FDA awarding breakthrough therapy designation to our POMC deficiency obesity program, we believe we can seek indications for obesity caused by defects in the MC4 pathway with faster paths to approval, as compared to typical obesity drug candidates, because of the high unmet need and rare prevalence of these disorders.
 We expect to use the results of our Phase 2 clinical trials of setmelanotide in these indications as the foundation for proceeding directly to pivotal clinical trials.
 We also plan to initiate Phase 2 proof of concept trials in the first half of 2016 in POMC heterozygous deficiency obesity patients and in patients with LepR deficiency obesity, additional populations with genetically-defined deficiencies upstream in the MC4 pathway.

 We believe our initial data in POMC deficiency obesity provides strong proof of concept that setmelanotide, when targeted for deficiencies affecting the upstream portion of the MC4 pathway, can provide compelling efficacy for weight loss and decrease in hunger.
-Proof of concept for substantial weight loss in patients with downstream, heterozygous mutations of the MC4 gene itself has also been achieved in a small, four week, Phase 1b clinical trial.
+Proof of concept for substantial weight loss in patients with downstream, heterozygous mutations of the MC4R gene itself has also been achieved in a small, four week, Phase 1b clinical trial.
 While these downstream defects are not our current area of focus, we believe they provide evidence for substantial, though lesser, weight loss efficacy in a setting of a partially defective, downstream defect in the MC4 pathway, which impacts a significantly larger population.